A timeline of Trump’s marriages and sexual assault allegations

 “It was a great surprise.
 We are very happy together,” Melania, then-33, told the New York Post at the time.

-Donald, who was also previously married to Ivana Trump with whom he shares children Eric, Ivanka and Donald Jr, gushed about his relationship with Melania during an appearance on Live! with Regis and Kelly shortly after the engagement.
+Donald gushed about his relationship with Melania during an appearance on Live! with Regis and Kelly shortly after the engagement.

 Couple marries in Florida on 22 January 2005 and welcome their son a year later